docstring-inheritance is a Python package that eliminates the need to write and maintain duplicate docstrings.

 conda install -c conda-forge docstring-inheritance

-docstring-inheritance
+docstring-inheritance provides

 metaclasses